paperless-ngx/paperless-ngx/README.md

 For bugs please [open an issue](https://github.com/paperless-ngx/paperless-ngx/issues) or [start a discussion](https://github.com/paperless-ngx/paperless-ngx/discussions) if you have questions.

-# Affiliated Projects
+# Related Projects

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Affiliated-Projects) for a user-maintained list of affiliated projects and software that is compatible with Paperless-ngx.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Related-Projects) for a user-maintained list of related projects and software that is compatible with Paperless-ngx.

 # Important Note